Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 HHH

 Pershing Square will manage Vantage’s investment portfolio without fees.
-Howard Hughes said no additional investment management or advisory fees will be paid for that role, and that Vantage’s portfolio will be invested over time in cash, short-term Treasurys and a portfolio of common stocks, subject to rating agency and regulatory limits.
+Howard Hughes said no additional investment management or advisory fees will be paid for that role, and the portfolio will be invested in cash, short-term Treasurys and common stocks, subject to rating agency and regulatory limits.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.